Mr-Smyth/Touch-AI/README.md

 ## Media
 <br>

-* The photos used in this site were obtained from Unsplash and privately owned by me.
+* The photos used in this site were royalty free and obtained from Unsplash and/or, privately owned by me.
 * Logo was designed and created by me, using [Gimp](https://www.gimp.org/) after trying, and gaining some inspiration from free logo design websites such as [free logo design](https://www.freelogodesign.org/) and [Design Hill](https://www.designhill.com/)

 <br>